igordedkovskiy/otus-08-async/README.md

-# homework-08: otus-08-async: async shared lib
+# otus homework #8 - async shared lib

 ## Howto
     Get handler by invoking connect function.
 Argument is a size of a block of commands.